Geometry Descriptions in scuff-em

 zValue MaterialName

-to add a layer of material MaterialName
+to add a layer of material MaterialName whose

-uppermost surface has z-coordinate zValue
+uppermost surface has z-coordinate zValue; or

 zGP GROUNDPLANE